Finite Element and Machine Learning Modeling of Autogenous Self-Healing Concrete: Modeling Approach

 In CMM, the effective diffusion coefficient $D_{\text{eff}}$ becomes a function of both damage and moisture concentration:

-This formulation suppresses water flow in cracked regions until the critical moisture threshold is reached, after which normal diffusion resumes.
-The CMM solves the coupled system of equations using the finite element method implemented in FEniCSx, with the workflow shown in Figure~\ref{fig:crack_membrane_workflow}.
+This formulation suppresses water flow in cracked regions until the critical moisture threshold and water pressure are reached, after which normal diffusion across the crack resumes.
+The CMM also solves the coupled system of equations using the latest version of FEniCSx in Python, with the workflow shown in Figure~\ref{fig:crack_membrane_workflow}.